Talking to children about SMA

 We need SMN protein to keep our lower motor neurons healthy and working so that they can tell our muscles to move.
 Lower motor neurons pick up the messages that have come from our brain, all the way down to our spinal cord.

 Our SMN2 genes are like the SMN1 gene but they can only make a small amount of protein that works.
-They are also a bit different in another way – we can have between 0 and 8 copies of them.
+Remember, they are also a bit different in another way?
+We can have between 0 and 8 copies of them.
 The more copies we have, the more SMN protein we are likely to be able to make.
 These genes are sometimes called ‘back-up’ genes.

 Our SMN1 and SMN2 genes work together to make SMN protein.

-Everyone has two SMN1 genes in all the cells in their body.
-These are passed to them by their parents – one from their mum, one from their dad.
+Remember that everyone has two SMN1 genes in all the cells in their body?
+These are passed on to them by their parents – one from their mum, one from their dad.

 If the mum and dad are carriers of SMA:

 Not many people know they are carriers of SMA.
-It is usually not until they have a child who is diagnosed with SMA that they find out.
+They don’t usually find out until they have a child who is diagnosed with SMA.

-Because of the way those dice roll, their child born with SMA may be their first child or their second, third or fourth.
-They do not find out they are carriers until then.
+Because of the way those dice roll, a child born with SMA may be the first child or the second, third or fourth in the family.
+Most parents do not find out they are carriers until then.

 If the mum or dad has SMA themselves, the dice roll a bit differently.